JoshNourse/ProcessInsightFutureBlog/Marketing/Excel_Refresh.md

-# Article:
+# . . .

-...
 Better than a demo

-Receive a complementary analysis and recommendations on how to improve any single Excel spreadsheet or report for your organization.
+ A complementary analysis and recommendations on how to improve any single Excel spreadsheet or report for your organization.

 What better way to demonstrate value than produce something you can take with you and use.